 Examples to delegate:

-Delegation preserves your attention for the work that needs your unique skills.
+Delegation preserves attention for work that needs your unique skills.

 Common Questions About ADHD Task Management